Freddie Freeman Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 19th in the league.
+- The Pirates pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.33 team ERA that ranks 18th across all league pitching staffs.
+- The Pirates' 4.33 team ERA ranks 18th among all league pitching staffs.

-- The Pirates allow the second-fewest home runs in baseball (81 total, one per game).
+- The Pirates give up the second-fewest home runs in baseball (82 total, one per game).

-- Keller (9-3) is going for his 10th win when he gets the starting nod for the Pirates in his 18th start of the season.
-He's put together a 3.34 ERA in 105 2/3 innings pitched, with 118 strikeouts.
+- Ortiz makes the start for the Pirates, his 10th of the season.
+He is 2-3 with a 4.11 ERA and 31 strikeouts in 50 1/3 innings pitched.

-- The righty last appeared on Wednesday against the San Diego Padres, when he threw six innings, allowing one earned run while giving up four hits.
+- His most recent time out was on Thursday against the San Diego Padres, when the righty threw 4 2/3 innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.